TombolaAcademyFoo/FakeGameServer/README.md

 The server is embryonic and has very little built in resilience when running -you have been warned...

-##API Calls
+#API Calls
 **Note** All request calls must have a content type of `application/json`.
 Any calls for secured api urls must have a header `x-token`, this must be the token issued at login, this includes the logout method.
 A basic and very/totally insecure authentication method has been adopted.
 The username is 'drwho' and the password 'tardis123!'.
-The authentication message is as follows:
+##Authentication
 ### Login
+The login message is as follows:
 ```
  url: /users/login
  body: {"username":"drwho", "password":"tardis123!"}